kylestew/Aether/README.md

 https://blog.maximeheckel.com/posts/post-processing-as-a-creative-medium/
 https://www.instagram.com/p/DKeMfbMOlp7/

+- Sobel edge detection (do a study on this too for website)
+- Kernels?
 - Pixelate effect seems to have an error when used in the wrong order
 - Bayer Dither: why is it in color, should it be B/W, should a toggle be aloud?
 - Bayer Dither: Predownscale bayer dither then rescale?